IN THIS ISSUE

 With the mapping of the human genome in the early 2000s, the flagging fortunes of Pharma received a much-needed shot in the arm.
 Enter Biotech.

-Perhaps because most of his sources are 10 years old or more, Bland again seems to jump ship and revert back to a primitive position of genetic determinism, which he just spent the previous 20 pages discrediting.
+Perhaps because most of his sources are 10 years old or more, Bland again seems to jump ship and revert back to a primitive position of genetic determinism, which he just spend the previous 20 pages discrediting.
 Really bogs down here.
 Most annoying.
 Junior editor disorganization.

 He then digs himself in even deeper with his treatment of the SNP (single nucleotide polymorphism), which may have some effect on the body’s use of folic acid.
 Now this is Bland’s hook into his whole FM marketing plan — if we can supplement a genetic deficiency, then we can override the innate programming that has set the patient up for this or that disease, etc.